 8.01 Surface Smoothness Lot Size

 A lot for surface smoothness shall consist of the total quantity of surface course placed as part of the Contract.
-Each lot will generally be divided into 100 m single lane sublots.
+Each lot shall be generally divided into 100 m single lane sublots.
+When the last sublot is less than 50 m in length, it will be added to the previous sublot.
 Lot acceptance for surface smoothness shall be based on quality assurance (QA) measurements of IRI.

 8.02 Surface Smoothness Measurement